koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
   -h, --help        help for redeploy
+      --use-cache   Use cache to redeploy
 ```

 ### Options inherited from parent commands